Introduction

 So, let’s say that with that same 25,000 square feet of building, the ground floor of 2,500 square feet would be retail and 22 dwelling units above.
 We would need 3 parking spaces for the ground floor and 33 additional spaces for the residential units.
 Will 36 parking spaces fit on the ground floor with the building?
 No. If we got rid of all the ground floor retail, could we fit 33 parking spaces on the ground floor?
 No way.
 Depending on the other factors that come into play, the likely parking count on this lot would be around 10 spaces.
 And this depends on a variety of things – the entrance and exit, the position of the columns for the building above, how the parking is shielded from the street, etc.

 What does this mean?
-Although it is zoned T6-8, you can maybe build 10,000 square feet of residential space, if you can fit in all the other requirements for bicycles, green area, etc. So just because a building has a T6-8 Zoning designation, check the zoning before you buy it.
+Although it is zoned T6-8, you maybe can build 10,000 square feet of residential space, if you can fit in all the other requirements for bicycles, green area, etc. So just because a building has a T6-8 Zoning designation, check the zoning before you buy it.
 Do not pay for it as though you can build 8 stories when you can maybe build two or three.

 Are there exceptions to this?